appledev0528/SEHS4697_BigData/member3_presentation_script-2.md

 ## Slide 6 — Business Impact
 **⏱ ~30 seconds**

 > "Putting it all together: a Superhost earns HK$129,404 per year versus HK$37,391 for a regular host — a HK$92,013 annual uplift.
-Our model tells you exactly how to get there: maintain a high review score, collect more reviews, and price competitively using Member 2's model."
+Our model tells you exactly how to get there: maintain a high review score, collect more reviews, and price competitively using Sun's model."

 ---